jlabeit/sdsl-lite/README.md

 Before running the install script, setup the compiler and define the environment variable GCILK (export GCILK=true).
 To compile code with the parallel version of SDSL pass -DCILKP as a compiler flag in addition to the cilkplus compiler flags.
 See the example `parallel-saca.cpp` on how to use the parallel version of divsufsort (don't foget to set GCILK before compiling).
+If you have any questions or problems regarding the parallel version contact me at julianlabeit@gmail.com.

 Installation
 ------------